 Architectural intelligence is needed to help rethink the way we like this new environment to look like.
 Archis/Volume will be working with a large group of international partners with the aim to bridge the design and tech communities both on the level of practice and theoretical discourse.
 As a working tool we are looking at the core characteristics of Blockchain (being public, encrypted, synchronised and distributed) to see if we can bring back trust in our societies.
 Volume 51 Augmented Technology operates as a manifesto issue that sets the ground for further in-depth, specific research and represents the first outcome of this project.

-Stay tuned and sent us a note if you’re interested to join.
+Stay tuned and send us a note if you’re interested in joining in.